-“Scamble and Cramble: Two Hep Cats and Other Tall Tales” is a children’s book for all ages.
-Common keyboard signs and punctuation marks become characters.
+Common keyboard signs and punctuation marks become characters in this experimental children’s book for readers of all ages.
 Scamble and Cramble are two cats observing, interpreting, and commenting on daily events.

 Alma Lolloon is writing a book about her five husbands, and she reads installments of her work in progress to her surprised knitting group.
 The group’s boisterous feedback influences Alma’s writing as she tells her story from childhood to old age, improvising to find her pitch and style.

-“end tatters” collects short essays, fiction, and poems.
+end tatters: Short essays, fiction, and poems.
 New and Collected Writing.

 “Li Po’s Restless Night” includes 101 original variations on a theme of Chinese poet Li Po, with an explanatory personal essay: “Florence and Li Po.”